 Stage 3: Norming

-Agreement and consensus largely forms among the team, who respond well to facilitation by leader.
+Agreement and consensus largely form among the team, who respond well to facilitation by the leader.
 Roles and responsibilities are clear and accepted.
 Big decisions are made by group agreement.
-Smaller decisions may be delegated to individuals or small teams within group.
-Commitment and unity is strong.
+Smaller decisions may be delegated to individuals or small teams within a group.
+Commitment and unity are strong.
 The team may engage in fun and social activities.
 The team discusses and develops its processes and working style.
-There is general respect for the leader and some of leadership is more shared by the team.
-Leader facilitates and enables (similar to the Situational Leadership® 'Participating' mode).
+There is general respect for the leader and some of the leadership is more shared by the team.
+The leader facilitates and enables (similar to the Situational Leadership® 'Participating' mode).

 Stage 4: Performing